GRCC, through Disability Support Services, has the responsibility to provide every qualified student with a disability the following:

 • Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments and that the that videos shown will be made with auditory description in some way or that written transcripts will be provided, etc.)

 • Consider incorporating principles of Universal Design for Learning in your teaching.
-A fact sheet is available on Universal Design from DSS or online here.
+A fact sheet is available on Universal Design from DSS.

 • Treat and protect all disability-related information as confidential medical information.
 For example, keep printed items, such as emails regarding student disability-related information in a protected location.